platformsh/platformsh-docs/docs/src/overview/get-support.md

 weight: 4
 toc: false
 description: |
-  If you're experiencing a problem with Platform.sh, you can submit a support ticket, join the Slack channel, or checkout the Platform.sh Community.
+  Find out how to get help If you're experiencing an issue with Platform.sh.
 ---

 {{< description >}}